 Key Pricing Takeaways

-For individual learners, the most practical comparison is between Memly Plus ($5/month) and Quizlet Plus ($8/month).
-Memly is not only $3 cheaper -- the Plus plan includes unlimited AI generation and full FSRS 6.0 access.
+For individual learners, the most practical comparison is between Memly Plus ($4/month) and Quizlet Plus ($7.99/month).
+Memly costs about half as much, and the Plus plan still includes monthly AI generation, unlimited cards, and full FSRS 6.0 access.

 Who Quizlet Is For vs. Who Memly Is For